dCache/dcache-book2/config-acl.md

 The final ACE authorises members of group 1000 to create subdirectories.
 If an end user who is a member of group 1000 and group 2000 attempts to create a subdirectory then their request will match the first ACE and be denied.

-This example is an extension to [example\_title].
-The previous example allowed deletion of the contents of a directory but not the contents of any subdirectories.
+Example 18.3.
+ACL to allow a user to delete all files and subdirectories This example is an extension to [Example 18.1, “ACL allowing specific user to delete files in a directory”.
+The previous example allowed deletion of the contents of a directory](#example-18.1.-acl-allowing-specific-user-to-delete-files-in-a-directory) but not the contents of any subdirectories.
 This example allows user 3750 to delete all files and subdirectories within the directory.

-    DC-PROMPT-PNFSMNGR setfacl /pnfs/example.org/data/exampleDir USER:3750:+D:d
+   (PnfsManager) admin > setfacl /pnfs/example.org/data/exampleDir USER:3750:+D:d
         (...line continues...)
 USER:3750:+d:odf

 The first ACE is `USER:3750:+D:d`.
-This authorises user 3750 to delete any contents of directory `/pnfs/example.org/data/exampleDir` that has an ACL authorising them with `d` operation.
+This authorises user 3750 to delete any contents of directory **/pnfs/example.org/data/exampleDir** that has an ACL authorising them with `d` operation.

 The first ACE also contains the inheritance flag `d` so newly created subdirectories will inherit this ACE.
 Since the inherited ACE will also contain the `d` inheritance flag, this ACE will be copied to all subdirectories when they are created.

 The second ACE is `USER:3750:+d:odf`.
 The ACE authorises user 3750 to delete whichever item the ACL containing this ACE is associated with.
-However, since the ACE contains the `o` in the inheritance flags, user 3750 is *not* authorised to delete the directory `/pnfs/example.org/data/exampleDir`
+However, since the ACE contains the `o` in the inheritance flags, user 3750 is *not* authorised to delete the directory **/pnfs/example.org/data/exampleDir**

-Since the second ACE has both the `d` and `f` inheritance flags, it will be inherited by all files and subdirectories of `/pnfs/example.org/data/exampleDir`, but without the `o` flag.
+Since the second ACE has both the `d` and `f` inheritance flags, it will be inherited by all files and subdirectories of **/pnfs/example.org/data/exampleDir**, but without the `o` flag.
 This authorises user 3750 to delete these items.

 Subdirectories (and files) will inherit the second ACE with both `d` and `f` inheritance flags.
-This implies that all files and sub-subdirecties within a subdirectory of `/pnfs/example.org/data/exampleDir` will also inherit this ACE, so will also be deletable by user 3750.
+This implies that all files and sub-subdirecties within a subdirectory of **/pnfs/example.org/data/exampleDir** will also inherit this ACE, so will also be deletable by user 3750.

-Viewing configured ACLs
+VIEWING CONFIGURED ACLS
 -----------------------
 The `getfacl` is used to obtain the current ACL for some item in DCACHE namespace.
 It takes the following arguments.

-getfacl
+getfacl [<pnfsId>] | [<globalPath>]
-pnfsId
-globalPath

 The `getfacl` command fetches the ACL information of a namespace item (a file or directory).
 The item may be specified by its PNFS-ID or its absolute path.

+Example 18.4.
+Obtain ACL information by absolute path
-    DC-PROMPT-PNFSMNGR getfacl /pnfs/example.org/data/exampleDir
+       (PnfsManager) admin > getfacl /pnfs/example.org/data/exampleDir
         ACL: rsId = 00004EEFE7E59A3441198E7EB744B0D8BA54, rsType = DIR
         order = 0, type = A, accessMsk = lfsD, who = USER, whoID = 12457
         order = 1, type = A, flags = f, accessMsk = lfd, who = USER, whoID = 87552
         In extra format:
         USER:12457:+lfsD
         USER:87552:+lfd:f

 The information is provided twice.
 The first part gives detailed information about the ACL.
 The second part, after the `In extra format:` heading, provides a list of ACEs that may be used when updating the ACL using the `setfacl` command.